Wandering through human conquests!

 Greece has 18 downtown museums of visual art that cover a wide range of topics from painting to philately as a visual art.
 It also has 3 splendid museums of theatrical art, the Museum and Research Centre on Greek Theatre, housing valuable collections, the Marika Kotopouli Museum and the Spathario Shadow Theatre Museum.
 Thessaloniki is home to the Museum of Greek Cinema and throughout the country wonderful museums house collections on music, photography, natural history, science and technology and of course, on the art and history of seamanship.

 Most of the State-run Museums are open every day except Mondays.
 They are also closed on the following Public Holidays: January 1st, Good Friday, Easter Sunday, May 1st, Christmas and Boxing Days (December 25th and 26th).
 With respect to other Public Holidays, please contact the museum you wish to visit to check whether it will be open or not on that specific day.

 In general, photography and video recording is allowed provided that tripods and flashlights are not used.
 However, you should contact museum officials in advance in order to check whether you need to pay an extra fee or get special permission for the use of a camera or video camera.

-You can also see the complete list of all Greek museums by visiting the website odysseus.culture.gr
+You can also see the complete list of all Greek museums by visiting the website of the Ministry of Culture odysseus.culture.gr